-Interpolated binning reduces high frequency artifacts in nearly all SFR curves we've observed [11], ranging from sharp images (with significant energy above $f{Nyq}/2 = 0.25 \ C/P$), to motion-blurred images that suffered from sawtooth Line Spread Function artifacts.
+Interpolated binning reduces high frequency artifacts in SFR curves [11], ranging from sharp images (with significant energy above $f{Nyq}/2 = 0.25 C/P$), to motionblurred images that suffered from sawtooth Line Spread Function artifacts.
 Slanted-edge results are much closer to Siemens star results for uniformly processed images, and it is now possible to reliably measure MTF10.

-However, we have become concerned about the frequency response of the interpolation, which may drop off as $sinc^2(fT)$ for sampling interval T. This would account for the cleaned-up high frequency response.
-We have also observed that the noise-like artifacts may originate with the demosaicing in some cameras, i.e., they may be real image-processing artifacts.
-As a result, we are giving the new method further study.
+However, we became concerned about the frequency response of the interpolation, which drops off as $sinc^2(fT)$ for sampling interval T, which would account for the cleaned-up high frequency response.
+For this reason, we did not use interpolated binning for most of the calculations in this document.